-The Authority is underway with planning and engineering in 2019 for a possible expansion of the Dog River Reservoir in future years.
+The Authority is underway with planning, engineering, and financing for a major seven-year project for expansion of the Dog River Reservoir.

 LONG-TERM FINANCIAL PLANNING

 In order to facilitate long-term planning, the Authority maintains a five-year cash flow model of its finances that includes projections of water and sewer capacity utilization, system growth and related availability of operating revenue, anticipated operating expenses, capital expenses, debt service requirements and cash flows.
 A Capital Improvements Program is included as part of this planning document, which is reviewed and updated annually, detailing the capital projects necessary to meet the needs of the system's expansion and rehabilitation.
 The Authority uses this data to facilitate projections of necessary rate increases, additional capacity requirements, debt needs and proper debt service coverage.